CHORISTERS JANUARY 2024

 We were devastated to learn of the death of long standing baritone chorister Theo Roberts on 24th April 2017.
 Theo was a stalwart of the choir for over 30 years, always a willing helper at all our events.

 Due to ill health and other personal circumstances, it was announced on April 27th 2017 that second tenors George Boswell and Lee Rees have retired from the choir.
 Choir numbers in September 2017 are now 82 choristers eligible to sing at concerts.
 Also we are sad to announce that due to ill health, long serving baritone of 19 years service and former PRO, John Ashcroft has decided to retire from the Choir.
 Both baritone of over 12 years Allan Saye and bass chorister of well over 25 years, Terry Plummer have also decided to retire on health grounds.

-On Tuesday 12th September the choir received the sad news that long-serving tenor for nearly forty years, Malcolm Reed passed away after suffering a long battle with cancer.
+On Tuesday 12th September 2017 the choir received the sad news that long-serving tenor for nearly forty years, Malcolm Reid passed away after suffering a long battle with cancer.
 Despite his illness, Malcolm maintained his attendance at rehearsals and concerts until his recent admission to hospital.

 2018 started with the news that due to ill health 2nd tenor Ron Palmer retired from the Choir.
 Ron was a chorister for about 15 years, many of those as Treasurer and he took great pleasure and pride in collecting all sorts of memorabilia to archive for the Choir’s history.

 On 10th January we tragically received the news that Bass John Wyson suddenly died at his home.
 John’s funeral on 2nd February 2018 at Caldicot Catholic Church was attended by over 50 choristers who also sang Gwahoddiad and Llef at Langstone Crematorium.